50 Funny Town Names from Each of the 50 States

 Bald Head, Maine is named for the cliff of the same name.
 Does Bald Head Cliff look like a bald head?
 Unfortunately, not really.
+Sometimes funny town names don’t have a unique meaning to match.
 It does look pretty incredible, though, and the neighboring town’s name is just as odd: Ogunquit (which sounds like “a-gun-quit”).

 The most popular story about this odd name dates back to the late 1700s.
 Legend has it that two surveyors, Brooke Beall and William Deakins, Jr., both became interested in the same piece of land in the then-colony of Maryland.
 “By accident,” they both claimed the same land, each not knowing that the other had claimed it.
 The story ends happily, though: Deakins let Beall have the land, because the two were friends and because Beall had claimed it first.
 Check out these other 15 little-known facts about America.

 Incorporated in 1639, Sandwich is the oldest town on Cape Cod.
 It’s named for the seaport of Sandwich in Kent, England.
 The commodity the town is most known for?
 Glass.